99ff00/react-charty/README.md

 ## Usage

 Here's an example how to get a really basic chart like the one on this screenshot below.
+This demo is also available in the [Playground](https://codepen.io/99ff00/pen/qBWzBpY).
 For more complex examples please check the [Demo App](https://99ff00.github.io/react-charty/).

 <img src="./assets/example1.png" title="Minimal Example" width="500" />